pdee/pdee/doc/commands-python-mode.rst

 py-mark-top-level
 -----------------
-Mark top-level, take beginning of line positions.
+Mark top-level at point.

-Returns beginning and end positions of region, a cons.
+Returns beginning and end positions of marked area, a cons.

 py-mark-block
 -------------